sbergot/wandering-mushroom/content/2020-12-02-player-clusters.md

 This idea is genius and fits very well in a cyberpunk ttrpg.
 Lets go all in with it!

 All players start with a base bond level with each other.
-This base level allow them to talk and exchange data.
+This base level allows them to talk and exchange data.
 The bond level is a number that grows under certain circumstances.
 When it grows stronger, the players share more stuff.

 - At level two a player may efficiently guide his partner in some difficult task.
 Mechanically this could be implemented by giving a bonus to a skill check.
-- At the highest level both player can play both character.
+- At the highest level both players can play both characters.
 They are effectively the same consciousness sharing two bodies.
 - When one character is caught or receive heat, the other characters receive heat based on their bond level

-I feel this needs some more details but I think this is an interesting system that complement both the theme and the game.
+I feel this mechanics needs some more details but I believe this is an interesting system that complements both the theme and the game.

-As discussed previously anonymity is important for the character well-being.
-A group always leaves more trace than an individual.
-This the connection between player is not impacted with distance, players should stay apart from one another as much as possible.
+As discussed previously, anonymity is important for the character well-being.
+A group always leaves more trails than an individual.
+Since the connection between player is not impacted with distance, players should stay apart from one another as much as possible.

 I am stealing Sens8 again by pulling the archipelago metaphor.
 From an external point players are just a bunch of regular people minding their own business.
-Their coordinated action may only be noticed if you know that actively looking with the correct perspective in mind.
+Their coordinated action may only be noticed if you are actively looking at all of them with the correct perspective in mind.
 Like an archipelago they look like scattered tiny islands but down under they are a highly cohesive entity.